Mean-Field Sampling for Cooperative Multi-Agent Reinforcement Learning: Introduction

-\textbf{Miscellaneous.} Our work adds to the growing literature on the Centralized Training with Decentralized Execution paradigm \citep{wang2023centralizedtrainingdecentralizedexecution,zhou2023centralizedtrainingdecentralizedexecution}, as our algorithm learns a provably approximately optimal policy using centralized information, but makes decisions using local information during execution.
-In the distributed setting, recent works on V-learning \citep{pmlr-v125-jin20a} reduce the dependence of the product action space to an additive dependence.
-In contrast, our work \emph{further} accomplishes a reduction on the complexity of the joint state space, which has not been previously accomplished for dense graphs.
-Finally, one can approximate the large $Q$-table through linear function approximation \citep{pmlr-v125-jin20a} which significantly reduces the computational complexity.
-However, achieving theoretical bounds on the performance loss caused by the function approximation is generally intractable without making stronger assumptions such as Linear Bellman completeness \citep{golowich2024roleinherentbellmanerror} or low Bellman-Eluder dimension \citep{jin2021bellmaneluderdimensionnew}.
-While our work primarily consider a tabular setting with finite spaces, we provide a further extension of it to the non-tabular setting, under assumptions of Linear Bellman completeness.
+\emph{Other related works.} Our work is related to factored MDPs, where there is a global action affecting every agent; however, in our case, each agent has its own action \citep{pmlr-v202-min23a,10.5555/645529.658113}. \citet{pmlr-v125-jin20a} reduces the dependence of the product action space to an additive dependence with V-learning.
+Our work \emph{further} reduces the complexity of the joint state space, which has not been previously accomplished.
+We add to the growing literature on the Centralized Training with Decentralized Execution regime \citep{zhou2023centralizedtrainingdecentralizedexecution}, as our algorithm learns a provably approximately optimal policy using centralized information, but makes decisions using only local information during execution.
+Finally, one can efficiently approximate the $Q$-table through function approximation \citep{jin2021bellmaneluderdimensionnew}.
+However, achieving theoretical bounds on the performance loss due to function approximation is intractable without strong assumptions such as linear Bellman completeness or low Bellman-Eluder dimension \citep{golowich2024roleinherentbellmanerror}.
+While our work primarily studies the finite tabular setting, we extend it to non-tabular linear MDPs in \cref{Appendix/extension_nontabular}.